Updating Firmware#

 If you have ChipWhisperer installed and are unable to connect due to not having the correct driver, follow the steps shown at How to Change Drivers.

-If you are running natively on Linux, you will need to ensure you have access to the serial ports.
-As of ChipWhisperer 5.6, a rule in chipwhisperer/hardware/50-newae.rules will give serial port access to the current user
+If you are running on Linux, you will need to ensure you have access to the serial ports and USB devices.
+Instructions on how to install the udev rules can be found in the linux install guide.

 Coming soon!